roman-milk/roman-milk.github.io/fucked-a-slut-watched-two-others.md

+===

- ****** Fucked a Slut, Watched Two Others ****** byNonStopFunGuy© I turned Lucy around on my lap, kissing her mouth at first and she voraciously sucked my tongue in response, but quickly I broke the kiss and began licking down her chin and neck towards her chest.
+I turned Lucy around on my lap, kissing her mouth at first and she voraciously sucked my tongue in response, but quickly I broke the kiss and began licking down her chin and neck towards her chest.
 I had Lacy standing next to me, leaning over me from the side, so the girls could see Lucy's naked, petite boobs as I devoured them in my wet lips.
 Wrapping my mouth around one of her pretty titties, I started sucking it in my lips, making it all wet, my tongue running circles around her hard nipple.
 Then I repeated it on her other boob.
 Both teen girls were stilling very still, intently staring at the show Lucy and I were putting on for them.
 I typed, "do you like watching this?"
 Both girls smiled toothy-white grins, and Amanda confirmed, "Mmm definitely!"

  I pushed my mistress down to her knees, right by my side, as I turn sideways in the chair -- so the petite Asian female was kneeling between my spread-open, hairy thighs, viewed sideways from my computer.
 My pulsating cock was making a stiff tent, stretching the clean, white fabric of my underwear, and Lucy could easily smell how hard it was.
 A wet spot was growing around the shape formed by my bulbous cockhead.
 I smile to the girls in the monitor, as I pushed Lucy's slim face downward.
 She dutifully stuck her tongue out, and teasingly she begin licking my penis back and forth, through my underwear-- feeling its heat, smelling it, almost tasting it, knowing it was driving me nuts.